Free psychological consultations

 Lithuanians living abroad and considering return to Lithuania;

-Foreigners residing in Lithuania
+Foreigners residing in Lithuania who are facing integration difficulties.

 WHEN TO ADDRESS A SPECIALIST?